serge1peshcoff/redis-lister/README.md

 - **keys** - List of monitored keys.
 An object.
 - **updateInterval** - A number that specifies an interval (in millisecons - 1000 === 1s) of keys refreshing.
 Example: `100`.

-The `keys` object contains a list of monitored keys, where key name is a Redis key name, and the key value is the Redis key type, one of those: `string`, `hash`, `list`, `zset`.
+The `keys` object contains a list of monitored keys, where key name is a Redis key name, and the key value is the Redis key type, one of those: `string`, `hash`, `list`, `set`, `zset`.
 Example:

     "keys": {
       "key1": "zset",
       "key2": "list",
       "key3": "hash",
       "key4": "string"
+      "key5": "set",
     },

 If the config is wrong, an error will be thrown.